Leicester Airport

 Leicester Airport (IATA: None, ICAO: EGBG) is an aerodrome located to the east of Stoughton, Leicestershire, England, about 5 NM east of Leicester City Centre by road.
 The Leicestershire Aero Club Limited, the airport operator, provide elementary flight training, experience flights and the airport is home to a wide variety of private aircraft.
-The airfield was constructed in 1942 as part of the former RAF station, RAF Leicester East.
-The facility was named Stoughton Aerodrome prior to 1974.

 The airport has a CAA Ordinary Licence (Number P720) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee—Leicestershire Aero Club Limited.
 However, the airport does not currently operate public transport services.

-Air Traffic Services, in the form of air-ground communication are provided by "Leicester Radio" on a frequency of 122.130 MHz.
+History

-Proposed creation of an Eco-town
+The airfield was constructed in 1942 as part of the former RAF station, RAF Leicester East.
+The facility was named Stoughton Aerodrome prior to 1974.

 The Leicester Mercury reported in January 2008 that plans to build a new eco-town on the site of the airport were under consideration, and on 3 April 2008 it was announced that the Pennbury proposal was one of fifteen sites shortlisted for the next phase of public consultations.
 However, a more recent report stated the eco-town would be built elsewhere.
-As of 2022, there are no plans for the renovation of Leicester Airport.
+As of 2022, there were no plans for the renovation of Leicester Airport.